aliexpressru/memcached/README.md

 ## Monitoring

-Other than logs check Prometheus metrics.
+Other than logs check Prometheus \ OpenTelemetry metrics.

 To check if there are any unsuccesful commands: problems with connection, pool is run out of sockets, etc. :
 `sum(rate(memcached_commands_total{app_kubernetes_io_instance="$instance",kube_cluster=~"$cluster",is_successful="0"}[1m])) by (command_name)`